IdleLands/IdleLands3/docs/API.md

 plugin:pet:feed | gold | Feed your pet gold.
-plugin:pet:equip | itemId | Equip an item from your pets inventory. plugin:pet:sell | itemId | Sell an item from your pets inventory. plugin:pet:giveitem | itemId | Give your pet an item from your equipment. plugin:pet:takeitem | itemId | Take an item from your pet and equip it. plugin:pet:profession | newProfession | Change your pets profession.
+plugin:pet:equip | itemId | Equip an item from your pets inventory. plugin:pet:sell | itemId | Sell an item from your pets inventory. plugin:pet:sellall |  | Sell all items from your pets inventory. plugin:pet:giveitem | itemId | Give your pet an item from your equipment. plugin:pet:takeitem | itemId | Take an item from your pet and equip it. plugin:pet:profession | newProfession | Change your pets profession.